Get Certified.

 Flexible scheduling options.

-Cardiopulmonary Resuscitation (CPR) courses provide the skills needed to recognize and respond to cardiovascular emergencies and choking for adults, children, and babies depending on the level chosen.
+Courses on cardiopulmonary resuscitation (CPR) provide the skills needed to recognize and respond to cardiovascular emergencies and choking for adults, children, and babies depending on the level of CPR chosen.
+Courses meet legislation requirements for provincial/ territorial worker safety and insurance boards, and include the latest CPR guidelines and training in the use of an automated external defibrillator (AED).

 First